thoroughbase/fitsch/docs/stores.md

 The image URL is contained in an `<img>` element of class `product-image`, which is a child of a `<div>` element of class `product-image__container`.

+## Dunnes Stores

+Last updated: 7th February 2025

+The layout of information for both single product and search pages is identical to that of SuperValu's.